marcuswhybrow/ray-peat-rodeo/content/2020-04-26-a-new-landscape-of-life-and-learning.md

 [5:04] So I had the expectation that graduate school might have other people like that and found that they were even scarcer in graduate school than in that little State College.
 So first I got a General Studies Master's Degree in which I was able to pick out professors that I thought were sane and then do a one-to-one reading and conference, sort of, tutorial with them and went on to specialize in linguistics and found a couple of professors for similar one-to-one tutorials.

 But that was in 1959 and 1960.
 The Masters was 1956, 1957.
 And at that time the best of the professors had to be extremely cautious.
 For example the atmospheric bomb tests were going on and if anyone criticized militarism, or the dangers of dumping radioactive fallout onto populations, they were fired from their government jobs and cut off from all sorts of communication.
 If a professor signed a petition opposing war, or bomb testing, they lost their tenure or got fired.
-The atmosphere was probably just about as bad as the 1930's under [[Adolf Hitler|Hitler]] but no one really talked about it in the US because it was defined as "how democracy works."
+The atmosphere was probably just about as bad as the 1930's under [[Hitler, Adolf|Hitler]] but no one really talked about it in the US because it was defined as "how democracy works."

 DB: [7:30] So it sounds like it's not just that these teachers, so many of your teachers, so many of the teachers that we probably have all had, were just doing their job and doing what they had learned to do, collecting a paycheck, but it was also that they were afraid in some ways.
 It took a lot of guts to teach differently, perhaps?